Special Educational Needs Information Report

 - the children needing extra support;

 - the children who have been identified as not making as much progress as would be expected; and decide what resources/training and support is needed.
 The level of support is dependent on the type and degree of need additional to and different from peers in the class.
 Support may be given in a variety of ways and is sometimes designed to encourage the child to develop the skills of independent learning and build confidence as well as supporting their maximum progress; your child’s individual support will be discussed with you regularly.
 All resources/training and support are reviewed regularly and changes made as needed.
-A list of training received by staff recently can be seen here.

 - How is the decision made about how much support my child will receive?